 For more information about Threshold Alerts can be found in our Global Event Routing article.

 Notes can help responders resolve incidents faster by including information or links related to the system that the event comes from.
 Notes are added automatically using event rules in Global Event Routing.

 You can gain a greater degree of control over your event rules by detailing specific times in the future in which they will be active.
-This is particularly help during rules testing and planned maintenance.
+This is particularly helpful during rules testing and planned maintenance.

 More information about Schedules Rules may be gleaned from our Global Event Routing Knowledge Base article.